-Women describe ‘old boys’ club’ culture at Washington Spirit, as NWSL probes franchise
+Women describe ‘old boys’ club’ culture at Washington Spirit as NWSL probes franchise

 “I did want to bring up that some of the comments concern me,” the adviser said in an email.
 Among the “weaknesses” cited by players and employees in the survey, she said, were “men not respecting women,” as well as “executives who aren’t qualified.”

-Since then, three top women have left their jobs at the Spirit, draining the league’s front office of many senior female employees, including its two senior Black female staffers.
-Both of the women listed on the Spirit’s coaching staff this June since have also left the club.
+Since then, three top women have left their jobs at the Spirit, draining the team’s front office of many senior female employees, including its two senior Black female staffers.
+Both of the women listed on the Spirit’s coaching staff this June since also have left the club.

 For some players, the Spirit’s dynamics were even more difficult.
-The Post reported in August that multiple players had left the team because of what they said was verbal and emotional abuse by Burke.
+The Post reported in August that multiple players left the team because of what they said was verbal and emotional abuse by Burke.
 But players also contended last year with the inappropriate behavior by a male assistant coach, Tom Torres, according to McCullough and two other former players who confirmed Torres’s behavior to The Post.

 Torres left the team after making inappropriate sexual comments to players while drunk last summer, McCullough said on her podcast.
 At the time, the Spirit said Torres had left “to pursue other interests.”
 The allegations against him were previously reported by the Athletic.
 Torres declined to comment.